JuliaLang/julia/doc/stdlib/base.rst

 .. function:: remotecall(id, func, args...)

-   Call a function asynchronously on the given arguments on the specified processor.
+   Call a function asynchronously on the given arguments on the specified process.
 Returns a ``RemoteRef``.

 .. function:: wait([x])